neuralmagic/sparsezoo/README.md

 ### Environmental Variables

-Users can specify the directory of where the models (temporarily during download) and its required credentials will be saved in your working machine.
+Users can specify the directory where models (temporarily during download) and its required credentials will be saved in your working machine.
 `SPARSEZOO_MODELS_PATH` is the path where the downloaded models will be saved temporarily.
 Default `~/.cache/sparsezoo/` `SPARSEZOO_CREDENTIALS_PATH` is the path where `credentials.yaml` will be saved.
 Default `~/.cache/sparsezoo/`